washu-ocean/OceanLabDocs/source/interacting_with_resources.rst

 .. warning::

    There are no characters that will appear as you type in your password, so keep that in mind!
-If you think you made a typo, simply holding the <Backspace> key until you think all the characters are erased works.
+If you think you made a typo, simply holding the <Backspace> key until you think all the characters are erased and try typing it in again.

 SSH on Windows
 ^^^^^^^^^^^^^^